Introduction to Infused Water

 Lettuce basil

 It features large, wrinkled, soft leaves with a licorice-like flavor.
-It works and complements salads or tossed with tomatoes and olive oil.
+It works and complements salads or is tossed with tomatoes and olive oil.

 Fresh Versus Dried Herbs